apache/rya/extras/rya.manual/src/site/markdown/indexing.md

 ## Overview of indexing

 The non-optional core indexes are SPO, POS, OSP.
 These quickly find statements where any combination of one, two, or three of the subject, predicate, and object are known.
-ALso, since each of these core indexes contain the entire statement and context graph for all statements, each index acts as the repository for the entire RDF store.
+Also, since each of these core indexes contain the entire statement and context graph for all statements, each index acts as the repository for the entire RDF store.

 Apache Rya has a variety of optional indexes that can be enabled.